Couple on beach, Fraser Island, Queensland © Tourism & Events Queensland

 Day 9: Whitsundays to Townsville

-Once in Townsville, become acquainted with some of the reef's most exotic inhabitants at the fascinating Reef HQ Aquarium.
-The city is also the gateway to Wallaman Falls, the largest single-drop waterfall in Australia, and Magnetic Island, a national park haven only 8 kilometres (5 miles) offshore.
+Rise early and being the journey to Townsville.
+Once you've arrived, head over to the Museum of Underwater Art where you'll discover works of art submerged beneath the ocean.
+The city is also the gateway to Wallaman Falls, the largest single-drop waterfall in Australia, and Magnetic Island, a national park haven only eight kilometres (five miles) offshore.
 On “Maggie” – as the locals call it – you can snorkel and kayak (look out for turtles and dugongs), or see if you can spot some of the resident koalas or rock wallabies while taking a stroll along the Forts Walk.